winston86zhu/European-Delta-Hedging-Position-Pricing/README.md

   ![alt text](https://github.com/nacked-riveroverflow/European-Delta-Hedging-Position-Pricing/blob/master/result/q4-table.PNG)

   - Analysis:

-      '''
+      ```
       1 Hedging performance gets better as we hedge more frequently. <- The mean gets closer to 0
       2. Less volatile as we hedge more frequently <- std gets smaller
       3. We significantly reduces our risk exposure. <- VaR and CvaR are smalled
-      '''
+      ```
 ## **Foodies: Melton's Jump Model**
       We want to make the process path dependent, meaning we set vault to the price pass and once it breaches/drops/..., we make action In this case, we want to set a floor to the stock price, and we buy if it drops below and sell when it goes above.
       We considered this a classic example of buy low sell high!

       In details:
       - Assume that S0 < K, i.e. the initial asset price is less than K. As soon as S = K+ep, ep << 1, the writer borrows K+ep and buys the stock.
 As soon as S = K − ep, the writer sells the stock.
       - In Execution,  If S < K at expiry, the writer holds no stock, and does not owe the holder of the option anything.
 If S > K at expiry, the writer sells the stock at price S, gives the holder S −K, and pays back the loan of K used to buy the stock.
+If we monitor the strategy closely, we can make ep as small as we like.
+Consequently, this strategy should cost less than the Black-Scholes price.